theyadeeyadee/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 16 - Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
 Task 17 - Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
 Task 18 - Display all lines of the file /etc/ssh/sshd_config starting with a letter.
+Task 19 - Replace all characters A and c from input to Z and e respectively Task 20 - Create a script that removes all letters c and C from input.
+Task 21 - Write a script that reverse its input.
+Task 22 - Write a script that displays all users and their home directories, sorted by users.